Access to network resources is governed by a reasonable use policy, and use of a connection indicates your acceptance of these conditions.

 Wireless via UWNet

 Students at UW-Madison, including residents living in University Residence Halls can connect for free to UWNet, UW-Madison’s wireless network service.
 To connect, simply select the network on a device and open a web browser which redirects to a login page.
 All resident rooms are equipped with an in-room wireless access point for high-speed, reliable connections.
+Devices such as computers, cell phones, tablets, smart TVs, and gaming consoles can connect directly to UWNet.
+Some multicast devices, such as Apple TV, Roku, Fire Sticks, and Chromecasts, require a personal router to access UWNet.

 All rooms have at least one active data jack (typically accessible via the in-room wireless access point) that you can connect to with an ethernet cable.
 When a device is connected to the jack you can select UWNet and then open a web browser which will redirect you to a login page.
 If you need an ethernet cable they are available for purchase at any Housing Dining convenience store or at the University Apartments Community Center.